camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentgraded-input.md

 ### Format
 single

-## SCORE_MIN
+## SCORE_MAX
 ### Description

-The lowest possible score.
+The highest possible score.
 If known this should be given.

 ### Purpose